jayana-cpc/jayana-cpc/README.md

-### Hey 👋, My name is Jayana!
+# Hey 👋, My name is Jayana!
-#### I am a student studying economics and computer science.
+#### I am a student passionate about economics and computer science.
 ![I am a student studying economics and computer science.](https://i.ibb.co/ZdTbHRB/Wealth-Wise-Banner-3.png)

 I'm a high school Junior from California building my skillset in everything that I find interesting or useful.
-I love applying my economics and programming skills to projects that can have a positive impact on financial literacy.
+I love applying my passion for economics and computer science to projects that can have a positive impact on financial literacy.

 - 🔭 I’m currently working on a native Android and IOS version of Wealth Wise.
 - 🌱 I’m currently learning Tailwind CSS and React Native